egavolk/MIPT_CppAADS/MeldingHeaps/README.md

-Binomial and leftist heaps implementation + test of them by comparing with a simple heap
+Binomial and leftist heaps implementation + test of them by comparison with a primitive heap